 During this event, the Foundation honors individuals, corporations and foundations from Indiana who have considerably impacted Ivy Tech communities and students.
 The award celebrates the gifts and volunteer service that has been contributed to the College.

-John quote
+“With our deepest appreciation, we celebrate each of our Benefactors for their passion, unconditional commitment and enduring dedication to the success of our students,” said John M. Murphy, President of Ivy Tech Foundation.
+“Our Benefactors are incredibly generous community leaders who are creating future opportunities for our friends, families and neighbors and we are extremely grateful.”

 The following benefactors received an award for 2019: